sourcesync/gemini_workshop/README.md

 * a machine with a browser
 * a Google Colaboratory account

-# Implement KNN-based Similarity Search For Signal Classification Using Gemini
+# Implement KNN-based Similarity Search For RF Signal Identification Using Gemini

 In this part of the workshop, participants will learn:
 * build a similarity search database of RF signal fingerprints